jloughry/BANCStar/README.md

     8500,,2,
     1254,2301,1,-2301

-Imagine being introduced to this code your first day on the job.
+Imagine being introduced to that code your first day on the job.
 In February, 1990, I was.
 A team of seven programmers maintained hundreds of files of this code in production (we didn't invent it;
 we just had to work with it).
 As a historical curiosity, I present here some of the surviving documentation on the tool I made to cope with it, which duplicated as closely as possible the highlighter-pens-and-paper method that earlier programmers used to work on the code.